The following article about decalcomanie was published in Cassell's Household Guide, 1869.

 The pleasing art of Decalcomanie is a simple process of ornamenting the outsides of vases, plates, door-handles, door-plates, &c., in imitation of the finest painted china; also for transparencies on glass, equal to the stained glass used in churches, hall and staircase windows, back parlour and library windows, lamp-shades, &c.

-The method consists in transferring coloured designs, or prints, from paper on to the article to be ornamented, in such a manner that they remain so perfectly fixed and permanent that the application of water does not remove them; and white Parian vases, plates, toilette-bottles, match-boxes, &c., ornamented by the art of decalcomanie, possess all the effect and almost the permanency of the most, valuable painted china.
+The method consists in transferring coloured designs, or prints, from paper onto the article to be ornamented, in such a manner that they remain so perfectly fixed and permanent that the application of water does not remove them; and white Parian vases, plates, toilette-bottles, match-boxes, &c., ornamented by this type of art, possess all the effect and almost the permanency of the most, valuable painted china.
 It is also adapted for white wood card-cases, screens, blotting-books, glove and knitting-boxes, silks, satins, paper and cardboard goods, and nearly every fancy article.

 When the design is entirely painted over with the fixing liquid, let it stand for about five minutes to set; then place it, varnished side downwards, on the article to be ornamented, and, with an ivory folder, rub it well down, in order that the design may adhere firmly to the article, being careful at the same time that the paper does not shift.

 When sufficiently rubbed down, damp the paper with a wet sponge until the design partially appears through the paper, which must then be thoroughly wetted, particularly at the edges, for about half a minute, by the use of a camel-hair brush and water.
 Then remove the design, by lifting up one corner of the paper, and quickly drawing it off, when the drawing, either coloured or printed, will remain on the article, the paper coming away entirely.